Integrated Management System

 The potential for continuous improvement resulting from quality, environmental, occupational health and safety, information security, energy management, etc. management systems is within the reach of all companies and other entities wishing to develop, regardless of size, form of ownership or sector.

-The next step will be to launch an Anti-Corruption Management System based on ISO 37001 in the Group and to introduce an Environmental Management System based on ISO 14001 in the Head Office of KGHM (in the first instance), and then in the Mining Department.
+The next step will be to launch an Anti-Corruption Management System based on ISO 37001 in the Group and to introduce an Environmental Management System based on ISO 14001 in the Head Office of KGHM (in the first instance), and then in the Mining Divisions.

 *The OHS Management System operating in the Mine-Smelter Emergency Rescue Unit is certified for compliance with the PN-N-18001 standard in respect of underwater works in underground mining excavations.